saskiamellies/rezept-softwaretchnik/README.md

  Experience what it's like to always have a personal chef on hand - welcome to EnchantedEats, your partner for a smarter, healthier kitchen!

 ## functions
- - Recipe search by entering ingredients
+ - Recipe search by entering ingredients (currently only one ingredient)
  - Filtering function
  - Random recipe search
  - Create and save a profile